Hirlam/obsmon/INSTALL.md

    `/var/log/shiny-server/obsmon-*.log`.

 ### System dependencies
 Below is a list of system dependencies for R packages used in obsmon.
 The method used to obtain the list was rather brute-force: Attempting to install obsmon on a clean system installation (CentOS 7, minimal) and keeping note of the system packages that needed to be installed in order to fix the errors that appeared along the way.
-That means, among other things, that the list is not comprehensive, in the sense that many other packages are installed automatically as "dependencies of dependencies", being thus omitted here.
+That means, among other things, that the list is not exhaustive, in the sense that many other packages are installed automatically as "dependencies of dependencies", being thus omitted here.

-The systems dependencies listed here can be installed at SMHI using the script `install_sys_deps.sh`, located under `./utils/build`.
+The system dependencies listed here can be installed at SMHI using the script `install_sys_deps.sh`, located under `./utils/build`.
 If you find that any dependencies are missing, please update that file (and this one as well).

 In the following, the headers give the names of the R packages, and the items in the bullets refer to the Linux packages (RHEL 7) that need to be installed.
 The list was last updated on 2018-03-22.

+N.B.: The names of these system dependencies may (most likely will) differ if you use another system (e.g. ubuntu).

 Cairo:
   * cairo-devel